biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/filter_results_for_meta_analysis.png
    :align:   center

-Let’s try comparing our data to the “Global Gut” dataset of human microbiomes from the US, Africa, and South America from the study “Human gut microbiome viewed across age and geography” by Yatsunenko et al <http://www.nature.com/nature/journal/v486/n7402/abs/nature11053.html>`__.
+Let’s try comparing our data to the “Global Gut” dataset of human microbiomes from the US, Africa, and South America from the study '“Human gut microbiome viewed across age and geography” by Yatsunenko et al <http://www.nature.com/nature/journal/v486/n7402/abs/nature11053.html>`__.
 We can search for this dataset using the DOI from the paper: 10.1038/nature11053.

 .. figure::  images/data_comparison.png
    :align:   center